Revanth-03/revanth-todos-list/README.md

 ## Demo

-A live demo of the IMDBClone app can be found [here](https://youtu.be/g2ccgfyeE24).
+A live demo of the Todo app you can be found [here](https://youtu.be/Wg7t5caGSqM).

 ## Acknowledgements
 This ToDo List app was built using React and Bootstrap.
 The following resources were used in the creation of this project: